gitops-jml/gitops/README.md

 ![Image](./images/simplenodejs-tree.jpg)

 - the base folder describes everything common
-- the dev en prod folders define the specificities (a label en=dev/prod and a configmap )
+- the dev and prod folders define the specificities (a label en=dev/prod and a configmap defining an environment variable)

 The **./argo-crd/apps/simplenodejs** folder describes two ArgoCD application, one for DEV and the other for PROD

-- use `apply -f argo-crd/apps/simplenodejs/simplenodejsAppDEV.yaml` and `apply -f argo-crd/apps/simplenodejs/simplenodejsAppPROD.yaml` to create the application
+- use `apply -f argo-crd/apps/simplenodejs/simplenodejsAppDEV.yaml` and `apply -f argo-crd/apps/simplenodejs/simplenodejsAppPROD.yaml` to create the ArgoCD applications

+- synchronize the application using ArgoCD console

 - use `oc get route -n simplenodejs-dev` and `oc get route -n simplenodejs-prod` to find the route

-- use the route to validate the application.\
+- use the route in your browser to validate the application.\
 You shoud see:
 ```Hello !
 You've hit simplenodeapp-87957b46b-j9md2environment: DEV